-Depending on their nationality and the purpose of their stay, expats may need to get a visa in order to enter, work, study or live in Hong Kong.
-Fortunately, visa requirements aren't as stringent as in many other countries, and forms can be completed in English.
+Depending on their nationality and the purpose of their stay, expats may need a visa in order to enter, work, study or live in Hong Kong.
+Fortunately, visa requirements aren't as stringent as in many other countries and the application process is relatively straightforward.

 Expats planning to visit Hong Kong should find out whether an entry visa needs to be obtained prior to departure.

-Citizens from as many as 165 countries can enter Hong Kong without a visa for a limited amount of time, provided they have a passport valid for a recommended period of at least six months beyond the period they intend to stay in Hong Kong.
-Citizens of the US, the UK, Canada, Australia, South Africa and New Zealand, among others, do not need a visa for entrance into Hong Kong.
+Citizens from more than 150 countries around the world can enter Hong Kong without a visa for a limited amount of time.
+These countries include the US, the UK, Canada, Australia, South Africa and New Zealand.
 However, different periods of stay are granted to different nationals, so expats should be aware of the amount of time specifically associated with their nationality.

 Many African and Eastern European citizens do, however, need an entry visa.
-This documentation can be applied for at the nearest Chinese diplomatic and consular mission, or can be applied for directly through the Hong Kong Immigration Department, via post or through a local sponsor.
+This documentation can be applied for at the nearest Chinese embassy